anharrington/handsonpython/rstP/whilestatements.rst

 the most experience with while loops!)

 Hints:  This is actually the most natural approach.
 I avoided ``while`` loops initially, when only ``for`` loops had been discussed.
-It is redundant in the original approach, however, to find every instance of ``'{'`` to *count* the number of repetitions and then *find* them all again when extracting the cue keys.
+In the original approach, however, it is redundant to find every instance of ``'{'`` to *count* the number of repetitions and then *find* them all again when extracting the cue keys.
 A more natural way to control the loop is a ``while`` loop stopping when there are no